jlunder00/ResearchPaperClassifier/README.md

 1. Install the requirements: `pip install -r requirements.txt` (this may take awhile because of pytorch)
 1. Run `wandb login`
 1. Follow the instructions to create a profile if you don't have one, then get and paste your api key
+NOTE: If you don't have a decent GPU with cuda installed, it will use CPU to train, and that will be very, very slow.
+Run `nvidia-smi` to check